Acceptance: Skin-Deep and Empty Words

 It’s as if society doesn’t want to be affronted by the sight, or blight, of disabled people.
 We hide them away and pretend they don’t exist.
 Perhaps their physical deformity reminds us of our own inner ugliness, something we’d rather ignore.

-When participation in society is confined to only certain areas, then the majority is only practicing tolerance, not true acceptance.
+When participation in society is confined to only certain areas, then the majority is only practising tolerance, not true acceptance.
 Tolerance and acceptance are not the same.

 A decade later, Carys’s haemangioma is just a shadow of its former self; the scar has faded, but she still looks obviously ‘different’.
 The dangers of her syndrome are hidden within, where they can’t be seen and gawked at.
 People still stare, but not as much.
 I am less inclined to accept rudeness, but am also better able to let it go; I have grown, learned to tolerate and yes, accept these episodes of weakness from strangers.